joecowton/Note-Controller/README.md

 ### Overview

-Basic note app written in Vanilla Javascript as an introduction to JS.
+Basic note app written in Vanilla Javascript as an introduction to the language.

 ### To run
 ```
-clone repository

 cd note-controller
 open spec-runner.html
 ```